N-Time/ABAQUS_script_for_LTB/README.md

 Note: the obove scripts are only utilized to run in ABAQUS.

-Follewing script is helpful to modify the .inp by adding distribution loads conveniently.
+Following script is helpful to modify the .inp by adding distribution loads conveniently.
 "add_distribution_loads_to_inp_file.py"

-Follewing script is helpful to output the eigenvalues of the LTB model conveniently.
+Following script is helpful to output the eigenvalues of the LTB model conveniently.
 "output_eigenvalues_from_dat_file.py"

 Contact: